RPLG Announces Promotions

-Renne Public Law Group (RPLG) is pleased to announce three important promotions.
+Renne Public Law Group (RPLG) is pleased to announce an important promotion.

 Voter initiatives permit voters to adopt a change in the law at the ballot box.
 In a recent decision in City of Oxnard v.
 Starr (2d Civ.
 No. B314601), the Court of Appeal set forth some limits on the initiative power.